 Amitava Banerjee: h-index, Total Citations, and Citation Map

 Amitava Banerjee is a researcher affiliated with Professor of Clinical Data Science, University College London; and Honorary Consultant Cardiologist, specializing in NCDs, prevention, informatics.
 Their work has been cited 154,922 times.
-This profile visualizes their global influence, highlighting strong citation networks in United States.
+This profile visualizes their global influence, spanning a global audience.

 Amitava Banerjee's Citation Metrics